 It is notable that the X100T offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 100D does not offer wifi capability.
+In contrast, the 100D does not provide wifi capability.

 Both the 100D and the X100T have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the X100T was followed by the Fujifilm X100F.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 100D Manual (free pdf) or the online Fujifilm X100T Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 100D or the Fujifilm X100T – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 100D: